 The purpose of this class is to provide course credit for students enrolled in the Master of Professional Accountancy, Master of Taxation and undergraduate accounting programs who have an accounting internship.

 The field study is a three-credit-hour, supervised, employer-site learning experience.
 In this experience, students have the opportunity to apply accounting and/or tax skills in a professional setting.
-Students are required to submit weekly journals describing their internship experience and a paper at the end of the semester.
-The topic for the paper has to be approved by the instructor.
+Students are required to submit five journals describing their internship experience and schedule a recap interview with the course instructor at the end of the semester.
+More detailed course requirements are below in the “Getting Started & Course Requirements” section.

 In addition to having an internship, you must meet the other prerequisites for your desired course:

 - ACCT 4112 with a 3.0 GPA or higher

 - enrolled as an undergraduate accounting major

 - meet Robinson upper division course requirements and have completed 45 semester hours

 - Master of Professional Accountancy student with a 2.7 or higher GPA

 - Master of Taxation student